My Children Won’t Sleep — Tips for When Nobody is Sleeping

-What can you do when your baby won’t sleep?
-Many tired parents call me for help in getting all their children to sleep better!
-Some are upset that they have repeated a negative sleep habit with their second child and others find their level of sleep deprivation from having two children up at night who won’t sleep more than they can bear.
+What can you do?
+Many tired parents call me for help in getting all their children to sleep better.
+Some are upset that they have repeated a negative sleep habit with their second child.
+Others find their level of sleep deprivation from having two children up at night more than they can bear.
 All of these parents notice that it is affecting their mood, their marriage and their children’s temperaments.
-I remind these parents that is never too late to improve your children’s sleep habits-yes, it may take longer with an older child and or be more challenging to sleep coach two children than one-but not impossible!
+It’s never too late to improve your children’s sleep habits.
+It may take longer with an older child or be more challenging to sleep coach two children.
+It’s not impossible.

-If your children are in separate bedrooms then you can sleep coach them both using my Shuffle techniques at the same time.
-Since you are already up with one child you might as well address both child’s sleep habits at the same time!
-Sleeping coaching a baby and a toddler/preschooler, for example, at the same time is easier if both parents (or two caregivers) are available at bedtime.
-One parent puts the baby to sleep and the other parent puts the toddler/preschooler to sleep using the Shuffle techniques outlined in my book, Good Night, Sleep Tight.
+If your children are in separate bedrooms then you can sleep coach them both using The Shuffle.
+Since you are already up with one child you might as well address both child’s sleep habits!
+Sleeping coaching a baby and a toddler/preschooler at the same time is easier if two caregivers are available at bedtime.
+One parent puts the baby to sleep and the other parent puts the toddler/preschooler to sleep using the Shuffle.

 Many parents tell me they are worried about one child waking the other child in the sleep coaching process so as a result they have been rushing in to soothe one child in order to avoid the other child waking up.
 Try not to fall into this trap.
 You are only going to perpetuate one child’s night wakings by reinforcing one or both children’s sleep crutches.
 Whether you sleep coach one child at a time or both together you risk them waking each other up during the night either way!